Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 No, but this file is used by docker-compose only.
 If you would like to avoid to have sensitive data stored, the recommended approach it deploy the solution in Kubernetes environment and store passwords in the Secure-Vault.
 With that, sensitive data is injected into the containers from a secure source.

-### Why does Kibana a Kibana dashboards show different volumes than the Traffic Monitor?
+### Why does Kibana dashboards show different volumes than the Traffic Monitor?

 If the traffic monitor dashboard shows significantly more transactions than the Kibana dashboards, for example for the last 10 minutes, very likely the ingestion rate is not high enough.
 In other words, the ELK stack cannot process the data fast enough.
 If the behavior does not recover, you may need to add more Logstash and/or Elasticsearch nodes.

 ### Can I increase the disk volume on an Elasticsearch machine?

-Yes, all indicies are configured to have one replica and therefore it's safe to stop machine, increae the disk-space and restart it.
+Yes, all indicies are configured to have one replica and therefore it's safe to stop a machine, increase the disk-space and restart it.
 Please make sure, the cluster state is green, before stopping an instance.
 The increased volume will be automatically detected by Elasticsearch and used to assign more shards to it.
+It's recommended to assign the same disk space to all Elasticsearch-Cluster nodes.

 ### During catch up, what should be the total events rate for Filebeat?

 Tests show that Filebeat can send more than 3,000 events per second to Logstash instances.
-Tests show that Filebeat can send more than 2,200 events per second to Logstash instances.
 Of course, this number also depends on the event type.
 Trace messages can be processed faster than OpenTraffic event logs, for example.
 You can find an example [here](#imgs/stack-monitoring/stack-monitoring-beats-instances.png).

 ### Can I use AWS Elasticsearch service?